Peter T. Coleman (academic)

 Peter Thomas Coleman (born September 9, 1959) is a social psychologist and researcher in the field of conflict resolution and sustainable peace.
 Coleman is best known for his work on intractable conflicts and applying complexity science.

 Coleman is a professor at Columbia University and the executive director of the Advanced Consortium on Cooperation, Conflict, and Complexity (AC4) and the Morton Deutsch International Center for Cooperation and Conflict Resolution.
 Coleman also serves on the faculty in the Negotiation and Conflict Resolution masters program at Columbia's School of Professional Studies.
 He also co-founded the Institute for Psychological Science and Practice.

-Early life and education

-Coleman grew up in the 1960s in Chicago and experienced school desegregation, a violent anti-war movement, and a non-violent civil rights movement first hand.
-These experiences instilled a strong sense of macro worry: concern over the state of our society and our world.
-He received a B.A. from the University of Iowa in 1981.
-After working with violent youth in New York City in the 1980s, Coleman returned to academics to study how to use science as a tool to address social ills.

-Eventually, Coleman trained as a mediator for the New York State Criminal Court system, and began his studies with the conflict resolution eminent theorist, Morton Deutsch, and a doctorate in social and organizational psychology from Columbia University.